SoftCircuits/Silk/docs/SilkLanguage.md

 }
 ```

 Note that global variables are not initialized at runtime.
 Instead, the compiler stores the value of global variables with the `CompiledProgram` and the global variables are already initialized when the runtime loads the program.
-Contrast this to local variables, which are always initialized at runtime.
+Contrast this to local variables, which must be initialized at runtime.

 ## Lists (Arrays)